 Failure to obtain the necessary quantities of rails and materials as needed has added to the operating difficulties of the carriers.
 Experienced railroad men accumulate rails and equipment in sufficient quantity to keep the manpower on a laying program continually employed and complete the work efficiently.
-Under the schedules of the War Production Board, rails are scheduled for monthly deliveries.
+Under the schedules of the War Production Board and the Office of Defense Transportation, rails are scheduled for monthly deliveries.
 The quantities thus made available are not sufficient to permit their efficient use until the deliveries for several months have been accumulated to permit an orderly laying program.